Skip to Content

 Inverness Street Market

-Although it’s not as well-known as some of its larger counterparts further along Camden High Street, Inverness Street Market is actually the only market in Camden that existed before the 1970s.
-In those days, it was a fresh produce market but that’s changed significantly in the past decade.
+Although it’s not as well-known as some of its larger counterparts further along Camden High Street, Inverness Street Market is actually Camden’s original market, being the only one dating back to before the 1970s.

 Buck Street Market / Container Park